JohnLCaron/rlauxe/docs/notes/Redaction.md

   - styles: redactions are placed in a multiple OneAudit pools by card style
   - unredacted: simulate audit without redactions

-* These results are for a single trial. multiple trials are needed to find average and variance of the distribution.
+* Each result is a single trial.
+Multiple trials are needed to find average and variance of the distribution.
 * In each contest, some of the contests are unauditable because number of phantoms > vote margin.
 For Boulder2023, phantoms variant was only able to audit 26 contests.